iannnn21/CPE009A_FP_LISUD/README.md

 <h1 align="center">
-    <strong>Compilation of projects, assignments, and activities in my CPE009A course</strong>
+    Compilation of projects, assignments, and activities in my CPE009A course
 </h1>